ronzalo/spree_sales/README.md

     puts product.original_price.to_f     # => 20.0
     puts product.on_sale?                # => true

-By default it uses the supplied Spree::Calculator::DollarAmountSalePriceCalculator which essentially just returns the value you give it as the sale price.

-You can also give a certain percentage off by specifying that you want to use Spree::Calculator::PercentOffSalePriceCalculator.
-Note that the percentage is given as a float between 0 and 1, not the integer amount from 0 to 100.

-    product.put_on_sale 0.2, "Spree::Calculator::PercentOffSalePriceCalculator"
-    puts product.price.to_f              # => 16.0

 This extension gives you all of the below methods on both your Products and Variants.
 If accessed on the Product when reading values, it will return values from your Master variant.
 If accessed on the Product when writing values, it will by default update